 Summer Research Internship for High School Students

 Calvin College Department of Chemistry & Biochemistry will be participating in the ACS Project SEED High School Internship summer of 2015.
 We are excited about offering this research opportunity to four high school students this summer.

-Note: High school seniors who have participated in the Project SEED summer program are eligible to apply for a one year, non-renewable college scholarship of up to $5,000.
+Note: High school seniors who have participated in the Project SEED summer program are eligible to apply for a one year, non-renewable college scholarship of up to $5,000 at a college of their choice.

 1. Download application (pdf ).
 The applicant must complete the application – and submit electronically to email@example.com or mail to the address below: